 An inter-disciplinary seminar conducted by the Faculty exclusively for Ph.D. students.
 The interface between biblical-theological studies and contemporary culture will be addressed along with an emphasis on research and teaching skills.
 2 semester hrs.

 0586 Colloquium II

-0598Mentor Directed Studies
+0598 Mentor Directed Studies

-Guided reading, specialized research, and scholarly writing in the Ph.D. student's major field under the supervision of the major professor.
+Guided reading, specialized research, and scholarly writing in the Ph.D. student's major field under the supervision of the Faculty Mentor.
 3 semester hrs.

 0599 Mentor Directed Studies